-42. Outstanding travel advances not accounted for and delinquent over 120 days will be included as part of an employee's wages on the first payroll period of the subsequent calendar quarter following the end of the 120 calendar days; and, for non-City employees, IRS Form 1099-Misc will be issued per IRS Federal, State, Local Government Taxable Fringe Benefit Guide.
-Nothing herein eliminates the traveler's obligation to return to the Fund any excess monies that were received that were not used for approved travel expenses.
-43. Future travel advances will not be processed for traveler(s) with delinquent PES over 30 days.
-Requests for reimbursement may be processed in advance of the travel for expenditures such as registration fees, airfare and/or one-night hotel deposit.
-To ensure timely processing of the reimbursement, such requests along with supporting documents and proof of payment (credit card statement, etc.) must be submitted to the CEA/travel coordinator, in writing, at least fifteen (15) working days before the date of travel.
-44. Advanced payment for cancelled travel: Any amount that was paid by department in advance of travel is considered an advance.
-In the event of the need to cancel the trip, the traveler is responsible for notifying all payees to as soon as possible to avoid/minimize cancellation fees a.
+- a traveler has an outstanding cash advance for past travel with does not comply with the procedures. - 45.
+Regular travel advances will be released no earlier than one (1) week before travel. - 46.
+Outstanding travel advances not accounted for and delinquent over 120 days will be included as part of an employee's wages on the first payroll period of the subsequent calendar quarter following the end of the 120 calendar days; and, for non-City employees, IRS Form 1099-Misc will be issued per IRS Federal, State, Local Government Taxable Fringe Benefit Guide.
+Nothing herein eliminates the traveler's obligation to return to the Fund any excess monies that were received that were not used for approved travel expenses. - 47.
+Future travel advances will not be processed for traveler(s) with delinquent PES over 30 days.
+Requests for reimbursement may be processed in advance of the travel for expenditures such as registration fees, and/or one-night hotel deposit.
+To ensure timely processing of the reimbursement, such requests along with supporting documents and proof of payment (credit card statement, etc.) must be submitted to the CEA/travel coordinator, in writing, at least fifteen (15) working days before the date of travel. - 48.
+Advanced payment for cancelled travel: Any amount that was paid by department in advance of travel is considered an advance.
+In the event of the need to cancel the trip, the traveler is responsible for notifying all payees to as soon as possible to avoid/minimize cancellation fees - a.
 If cancellation was due to personal reasons, the traveler must personally reimburse the department for any amount not recovered (net of cancellation fees).
-If the refund or credit was issued directly to the traveler, traveler must pay LACERS the entire amount of credit received within 14 calendar days from the credit issued date. b.
-If travel was cancelled due to the business or public reason, traveler is responsible to submit a justification along with the proper documentation to the General Manager within 14 calendar days from the cancelled date. c.
+If the refund or credit was issued directly to the traveler,

+- traveler must pay LACERS the entire amount of credit received within 14 calendar days from the credit issued date. - b.
+If travel was cancelled due to the business or public reason, traveler is responsible to submit a justification along with the proper documentation to the General Manager within 14 calendar days from the cancelled date. - c.
 Unrecovered amounts are reported as taxable income to the traveler.
-The traveler may be required to pay for future airfare using their own credit card, and LACERS will reimburse airfare upon completion of the travel. -- --
+The traveler may be required to pay for future airfare using their own credit card, and LACERS will reimburse airfare upon completion of the travel.

-APPENDIX C BOARD TRAVEL REIMBURSEMENT CHECKLIST Adoption Date: May 26, 2009 Revised Dates: June 22, 2010; December 13, 2011; March 11, 2014
+APPENDIX C BOARD TRAVEL REIMBURSEMENT CHECKLIST

+Adoption Date: May 26, 2009

+Revised Dates: June 22, 2010; December 13, 2011; March 11, 2014; November 24, 2020